Xomega-Net/Xomega.Docs/docs/tutorial/3-details/3-group-fields.md

 ### Custom Get for the output structure

-Next let's open up the `SalesOrderServiceExtended.cs` file that we created earlier, and add a `GetPaymentInfo` method that populates and returns a `PaymentInfo` structure for the given `SalesOrder` object as follows.
+Next, let's open up the `SalesOrderServiceExtended.cs` file that we created earlier, and add a `GetPaymentInfo` method that populates and returns a `PaymentInfo` structure for the given `SalesOrder` object as follows.

 ```cs title="SalesOrderServiceExtended.cs"
     public partial class SalesOrderService